OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   A robust model in the light of evasion is a model that does not display large changes in output for small changes in input.

+  Example approach: Measure model robustness by trying small input deviations to detect meaningful outcome variations that undermine the model's reliability.
+If these variations are undetectable to the human eye but may produce false/incorrect outcome descriptions they may also significantly undermine the model's reliability.
+Such cases indicate lack of model resilience to input variance resulting in sensitivity to evasion attacks and require detailed investigation.
-  Example: measure model robustness by trying small input deviations to detect strong output changes.
-These strong output changes require investigation as they indicate local lack of *graceful degredation* resulting in sensitivity to evasion attacks.
-These issues can be addressed by for example increasing training samples for that part of the input domain.
+  If we interpret the model with its inputs as a "system" and the sensitivity to evasion attacks as the "system fault" then this sensitivity may also be interpreted as (local) lack of graceful degradation.
+Such issues can be addressed by, for example, increasing training samples for that part of the input domain and tuning/optimising the model for variance.

   TODO See Annex C in ENISA 2021 document for Stability terms, adversarial regulaiser, input gradient regularisation, defenisvie distillation and Random feature nullification.